Serving SAP Fiori UIs

 UI.UpdateHidden : { $edmJson: {$Not: { $Path: '/CatalogService.EntityContainer/Configuration/isAdmin'} } },

-);The Entity Container is OData specific and refers to the $metadata of the OData service in which all accessible entities are located within the Entity Container.
+);The Entity Container is OData-specific.
+It refers to the $metadata of the OData service, where all accessible entities are registered.

 SAP Fiori elements also allows to not include it in the path